Skip to Main Content

 Understanding debt consolidation

-In some cases, debt consolidation can help you secure a lower interest rate, lower your monthly payments, or pay off your debt more quickly.
+In some cases, debt consolidation can help you secure a lower interest rate, and/or lower your monthly payments, or help you pay off debt more quickly.
 Regardless of these benefits, one of the biggest advantages of debt consolidation is the fact that it simplifies your finances.
 Instead of making payments toward several debts each month, you only have one payment to worry about.

 On the other hand, debt consolidation isn’t a quick fix for getting out of debt or other financial problems.
 Consolidating debt doesn’t make it disappear — it just reorganizes it into a (hopefully) more manageable loan and can make it easier to stay on top of your monthly payments.

-For example: Let’s say you have three loans totaling $12,000.
-Your average personal loan interest rate is 19%.
-You’ll pay off these loans in 24 months with a combined monthly payment of $605 between the three debts.
-After two years, you’ll have paid off the loans and a combined $2,518 in interest.
+Let’s say you have three loans totaling $12,000.
+And you're paying about 19% interest across all three loans.
+You’ll pay off these loans in 24 months with a combined monthly payment of $605; you'll pay a combined $2,518 in total interest.

-However, say you find out you can consolidate your debt with a personal loan that’s charging only 14.5% interest.
-With the same repayment term of 24 months, you’ll pay off your $12,000 debt with monthly payments of $579.
-And your interest over 24 months with your new loan would be just $1,896.
+However, say you find out you can consolidate your debt with a personal loan that charges only 14.5% interest.
+With the same repayment term of 24 months, you’d pay off your $12,000 debt with monthly payments of $579, saving you $26 per month.
+Plus, the new loan's total interest would cost just $1,896, saving you over $700.

 What to consider before consolidating debt

 As the above example shows, debt consolidation loans can help you save money.
 But it doesn’t always work out that way — and it’s not best for every situation.
 Sometimes, debt consolidation won’t be worth the fees and administrative work.
-Other times, your situation may be at the point where debt relief is the better option.
+Other times, your situation may be at the point where debt relief or a debt management plan is the better option.

 Here are some factors to consider before deciding to consolidate your debt.

-• Your total amount of debt: If you have a ton of debt, along with a high debt-to-income ratio (DTI), debt consolidation may not be the best idea.
+• Your total amount of debt: If you have a high debt-to-income ratio (DTI), debt consolidation may not be the best idea.
 In fact, most lenders prefer a DTI no higher than 35%.
 So a high DTI may make it tough to qualify for a debt consolidation loan at all.
 If you're drowning in debt, a debt relief strategy is probably a better option.

 • Your interest rates: If your current interest rates on your loans are already low, it may not be worth getting a debt consolidation loan.
-But if you have high interest rates on your debt — and you think you could qualify for a lower rate with your current financial situation — it may be a good idea.
+But if you have high interest rates on your debt — prequalify for a personal loan to see if you might get a lower rate.

 • Repayment terms: If you have a plan to pay off your current loans within a year, it may not be worth consolidating.
 The time and fees required to consolidate may not be worth the benefit of doing so.
 But if you still have years of payments to go, consolidating with a lower interest rate is often worth it.